Last updated on April 13, 2026

 Deathrite Shaman | Illustration by Steve Argyle

 Most decks win with creatures.
 How this happens varies wildly; you have aggressive decks that swarm the board with as many Savannah Lions and Monastery Swiftspears as they can and controlling decks that use two or three Torrential Gearhulks as their win condition.
-Even combo decks tend to lean on creatures; Legacy decks want to get Griselbrand and Emrakul, the Aeons Torn into play instantly, while dredge decks utilize creatures like Golgari Thug and Narcomoeba to win.
+Even combo decks tend to lean on a subtype of creatures; Legacy decks want to get some of Magic's best battlecruisers like Griselbrand and Emrakul, the Aeons Torn into play instantly, while dredge decks utilize creatures like Golgari Thug and Narcomoeba to win.

 As a card type with a fundamental impact on how we play the game, there are tons of powerful creatures.
 Some that were strong at one point have seen their glory days fade.
-This list focuses on the powerful cards but acknowledges some that aren’t as relevant as they once were but deserve a spot thanks to their historical significance.
+This list focuses on present-day power level, so some classics have fallen by the wayside over time.

 Yawgmoth, Thran Physician